MartijnHols/HolyPaladin/Spells/Talents/30/Cavalier.md

 ### Raiding

 This is usually a poor choice for raid content.
+It may be taken on very high movement fights, but even then you might prefer [Rule of Law](./RuleOfLaw.md) to be able to reach everyone with increased mastery effectiveness.

 ### Dungeons